madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-close-a-project/log-and-review-hours.md

 ---
-title: How to Log and Review Hours on a Project
+title: Log and review hours
 description: Record outstanding hours and review logged hours before closing a project in [!DNL Adobe Workfront].
 ---
 # Log and review hours